Skip to main content

 CodeMeaning

-0Success -- verification passed or bundle created
+0Success -- verification passed, record issued, or bundle created

 1Verification failed -- signature invalid or claims rejected